 I can help immigrants and non-immigrants, documented and undocumented.

-I welcome a conversation with any undocumented person, and I will do anything I can to help children who are in removal proceedings.
+I welcome a conversation with any undocumented person, because good outcomes come more often than before.
+And I will do anything I can to help children who are in removal proceedings.

-My low fee scale is to give you the opportunity to talk to an attorney before anything bad happens.
-For U Visa and VAWA cases I keep this scale even when things get complicated and time-consuming.
+My low-cost fee scale is to give you the opportunity to talk to an attorney before anything bad happens.
+I'd rather prevent a problem than fix it.
 If you have major immigration problems, I can be as expensive as everyone else - complicated tasks take time.
+But for well-prepared applications for USCIS I think the nonprofits have priced it about right, so that's the scale I use.

 930 Irwin Street, Suite 218